davorg/dmp/chapters/chapter07.md

 To test this program I created a simple PNG file that was 100 pixels by 50 pixels, containing some simple text on a white background.
-As the program expects to read the PNG file from STDIN, I ran the program like this: read_png.pl < test.png and the output I got looked like
+As the program expects to read the PNG file from `STDIN`, I ran the program like this: read_png.pl < test.png and the output I got looked like
 this: